 (Use on hedge shears and mowers blades too)

 Best Lawnshears for flat surfaces

-From the same stable as the Golden Shed award winning shears above these lawn shears have flat horizontal blades for cutting areas of lawn around trees and along the side of sheds and walls.
+Flat bladed long handled shears are know as lawn shears and are ideal for cutting areas of lawn around trees and along the side of sheds and walls.